gantonious/comp348-as4/README.md

 ## Test Plan

 This part extends the existing functionality of part 1 and only attaches a predefined attachment to the email.
 To test this part sufficiently all that I did was send an email and ensure the recipient received the attached attachment as expected.
+When testing `smtp.gmail.com` was used as the mail server.

 ## Part 3: Email Reader